Huckleberry: Vaccinium

 From coastal Central California through Oregon to southern Washington and British Columbia, the red huckleberry (V. parvifolium) is found in the maritime-influenced plant community.
 In the Pacific Northwest and mountains of Montana and Idaho, this huckleberry species and several others, such as the black Vaccinium huckleberry (V. membranaceum) and blue (Cascade) huckleberry (V. deliciosum), grow in various habitats, such as mid-alpine regions up to 11500 ft above sea level, mountain slopes, forests, or lake basins.
 The plant grows best in damp, acidic soil having volcanic origin, attaining under optimal conditions heights of 1.5 to 2 m, usually ripening in mid-to-late summer or later at high elevations.
 Huckleberry was one of the few plant species to survive on the slopes of Mount St. Helens when the volcano erupted in 1980, and existed as a prominent mountain-slope bush in 2017.

 Where the climate is favorable, certain species of huckleberry, such as V. membranaceum, V. parvifolium and V. deliciosum, are used in ornamental plantings.
 The 'garden huckleberry' (Solanum scabrum) is not a true huckleberry, but is instead a member of the nightshade family.

-Habitat and cultivation
+Distribution and habitat

-Huckleberries grow wild on subalpine slopes, forests, bogs, and lake basins of the northwestern United States and western Canada.
-The plant has shallow, radiating roots topped by a bush growing from an underground stem.
-Attempts to cultivate huckleberry plants from seeds have failed, with plants devoid of fruits.
-This may be due to the inability of the plants to fully root and replicate the native soil chemistry of wild plants.
+Huckleberry in the east is native to Eastern Canada and the Great Lakes region, the Midwestern and Northeastern United States, and the Appalachian Mountains, the Ohio/Mississippi/Tennessee Valley, and Southeastern United States.

-Use as food or traditional medicine
+Huckleberry grows wild in northwestern United States and western Canada on subalpine slopes, forests, bogs, and lake basins.